Midsomer Murders: Episodes

 The pilot episode of Midsomer Murders was shown on 23 March 1997.
-As of the end of 2021, 132 episodes have been broadcast in the UK, comprising 22 series.
+140 episodes have been produced across 24 series.
+As of 10 November 2024, 136 episodes have been broadcast in the UK, comprising 23 series.
+New series may air in different territories before the UK.
+Air dates may vary by region.

-20th Anniversary Special
+20th anniversary special

-In June 2019, US streaming service Acorn TV began streaming a 20th Anniversary Special presented by John Nettles.
+In June 2019, British-American streaming service Acorn TV began streaming a 20th Anniversary Special presented by John Nettles.
 The one-hour documentary brings together former and current actors on the show as well as producers and others working behind the scene to discuss memorable moments from the past 20 series and the peculiar quirks that have made the show a success.

-25th Anniversary Documentary
+25th anniversary documentary

 In May 2022, ITV announced that there would be a documentary celebrating the show's 25th anniversary.

-Entitled Midsomer Murders – 25 Years of Mayhem and due to air later in the year, it will feature contributions from cast members including John Nettles, Neil Dudgeon, Jane Wymark, Fiona Dolman, Daniel Casey, Jason Hughes and Annette Badland, as well as writer Jeff Povey and producer Ian Strachan.
-It will also delve behind the scenes of filming series 23 and highlight pre-fame appearances by actors such as Orlando Bloom and Henry Cavill.
+Entitled Midsomer Murders – 25 Years of Mayhem it featured contributions from cast members including John Nettles, Neil Dudgeon, Jane Wymark, Fiona Dolman, Daniel Casey, Jason Hughes and Annette Badland, as well as writer Jeff Povey and producer Ian Strachan.
+It also delved behind the scenes of filming series 23 and highlighted pre-fame appearances by actors such as Orlando Bloom and Henry Cavill.

 ITV subsequently announced that the one-hour documentary would air on the channel on Sunday 29 May 2022 at 7pm.